utkusarioglu/wordpress-react-typescript/Readme.md

 - `theme_clean.sh` removes the files created by react wptheme scripts

-- `build.sh` builds the theme and places it inside build directory
+- `build.sh` builds the theme and places it inside `build` directory

 - `db_backup.sh` creates a backup of the wordpress db and places it inside `backups/sql` directory.
-If no particular filename is specified, the names of files generated will follow the pattern: [date]-[time].sql.
+If no particular filename is specified, the names of files generated will follow the pattern: `[date]-[time].sql`.
 This script takes some optional params:
   - `-f`, `--filename` [filename]: Allows setting custom filename for the backup file.

 - `db_restore.sh` restores the latest or any other specified backup inside `backups/sql`.
 This script takes some optional params:
   - `-f`, `--filename` [filename]: Allows setting a custom sql file from which to restore the db data.
+If this value is not specified, the latest sql file will be restored.

 ## Repo management note